nais/doc/docs/device/install.md

 1. Send a message to the Kolide app on Slack, either by:
     1. Pasting the following command (in any message input field) in Slack: `/msg @Kolide installers` or by,
-    2. finding the "Kolide" app and directly messaging it `installers`.
+    2. finding the "Kolide" app and directly messaging it the word `installers` (case independent).
 2. Follow Kolide's walk-through:
     1. Select `Enroll a Device`
     2. Select `Enroll your device`